Degree of recurrence of generic diffeomorphisms: Discretizations of sequences of linear maps

 \end{lemme}

-\begin{proof}[Proof of Lemma \ref{LemDeFin}] We begin by defining the sets $V_q$.
-A collection of cubes of $\R^n$ is called a \emph{$k$-fold tiling}\footnote{See also Furtwängler conjecture \cite{MR1550530}, proved false by G.~Haj\'os.
+We begin by defining the sets $V_q$.
+A collection of cubes of $\R^n$ is called a \emph{$k$-fold tiling}\footnote{See also Furtw{\"a}ngler conjecture \cite{MR1550530}, proved false by G.~Haj{\'o}s.
 R.~Robinson gave a characterization of such $k$-fold tilings in some cases, see \cite{MR526466} or \cite[p.
 29]{MR1311249}.} if any point of $\R^n$ belongs to exactly $k$ different cubes, except from those belonging to the boundary of one cube.